 - Suggested itinerary – use our itinerary or part of the itinerary to plan your trip so that not to waste your time on it

-- Transport tips – find out how to get to the island, read about our experience of renting a motorbike and going with a group boat tour; and do not miss the information on where it’s better not to book a transfer to the airport of the capital of the island – Puerto Princesa airport
+- Transport tips – find out how to get to the island, read about our experience of renting a motorbike and going with a group island hopping tour; and do not miss the information about a transfer from El Nido to the airport of the capital of the island – Puerto Princesa airport

 - Tips on where to have a meal – find out the list of the places where you can eat delicious and cheap food

 ✔ We created a FREE PDF: TOP-12 Places in the Philippines